Doctors Note Logo

 • Combine RLT with a comprehensive veterinary care plan

-And remember, if you're dealing with health concerns of your own, Ubie's Medically approved LLM Symptom Checker Chat Bot offers a quick, free way to assess your symptoms and determine your next steps.
+And remember, caring for your pet's health is important, but so is taking care of yourself.
+If you're dealing with any health concerns, try Ubie's free AI Symptom Checker to get personalized insights and guidance on your next steps.
 For any serious or persistent issues with your pet, speak to your veterinarian right away.

 (References)